sderev/wslshot/README.md

 ## Configuration of `wslshot`

 Before using `wslshot`, you may want to configure it to suit your needs.
-You can do this using the `config` command:
+You can do this using the `configure` command:

 ```bash
 wslshot configure --source /path/to/source --auto-stage-enabled True --output-format HTML